SilentVoid13/Silent_Pass/README.md

 It currently supports Linux and Windows OS.
 32 bit version is available, so it should work on most of the machines, even older ones.

-I wrote this program mainly for entertainment and to learn more.
-My code is surely not perfect, do not hesitate to make pull requests or to contact me for any problems / code enhancement suggestion at silentvoid13@protonmail.com.

 ## License

 Silent_Pass is licensed under the GNU AGPLv3 license.
 Refer to [LICENSE](https://github.com/SilentVoid13/Silent_Pass/blob/master/LICENSE.txt) for more informations.